sunluelectric/document-explainer/README.md

 ### 🤖 **Agentic AI Integration & Online Verification**

 - **Dual-Agent System**: Search agent answers, cross-check agent verifies and appends corrections or confirmations
-- **Online Fact-Checking**: Cross-check agent can perform a single web search per answer
+- **Online Fact-Checking**: Cross-check agent performs a single web search per answer using the Serper API
 - **Tool Suite**:
   - `semantic_search`: Finds relevant document chunks using embeddings
   - `request_increasing_top_n`: Dynamically increases the number of chunks returned
   - `record_unknown_question`: Logs questions that cannot be answered from the documents
   - `record_suggestion`: Captures user/system improvement suggestions
+  - `serper_search`: Performs web search for cross-checking (replaces OpenAI web search)
 - **Limits & Controls**:
   - Up to 5 semantic searches per query
   - Chunk return can be increased in steps of 5, up to 25
 - **Conversation Memory**: Complete chat history persistence across sessions
 - **Context-Aware Responses**: Transparent about whether answers come from documents or general knowledge

 ### 🛠️ **Intelligent Tool Suite**

-The AI assistant has access to four powerful tools:
+The AI assistant has access to these powerful tools:

 1. **`semantic_search`**: Performs semantic searches with custom keywords for deeper document exploration
 2. **`request_increasing_top_n`**: Dynamically increases the number of relevant chunks (from 10 to max 25) when more context is needed
 3. **`record_unknown_question`**: Logs questions that couldn't be answered for system improvement
 4. **`record_suggestion`**: Captures user feedback and improvement suggestions
+5. **`serper_search`**: Performs web search for online cross-checking

 ### 🧠 **Smart Search & Verification Strategy**